Academic Catalog

 Students who once again meet the SAP requirements at the end of the warning semester will automatically be removed from warning status.

 Note: Financial aid probation is not the same as academic probation.
-Financial aid probation means during the next semester of enrollment at SBC, the student may receive federal financial aid, but must meet all SAP requirements at the end of the semester.
-A student who is placed on Financial Aid Probation on an academic plan must pass 66.667% of attempted credits in the semester with a minimum 2.00 the term and cumulative GPA.
-If he/she does not meet SAP requirements at end of term, the student will once again be placed on Financial Aid Suspension for federal financial aid.
+Financial aid probation means during the next semester of enrollment at SBC, the student may receive federal financial aid, but shall meet all SAP requirements at the end of the semester.
+A student who is placed on Financial Aid Probation on an academic plan shall pass 66.667% of attempted credits in the semester with a minimum 2.00 semester GPA.
+If he/she does not meet SAP requirements at end of term, the student will once again be placed on Financial Aid Disqualification for federal financial aid.

 How can my financial aid be reinstated?

-• To have financial aid eligibility reinstated, the student must make up the credit hour and/or GPA deficiencies without the receipt of federal financial aid; or
+• To have financial aid eligibility reinstated, the student shall make up the credit hour and/or GPA deficiencies without the receipt of federal financial aid; or

-A student who is placed on Financial Aid Suspension may appeal this status:
+A student who is placed on Financial Aid WARNING or Financial Aid Disqualification may appeal this status:

 • If the student had an extenuating circumstance that negatively impacted his/her academic performance i.e. documented medical problems (personal injury or illness/hospitalization of the student), impaired emotional health, family difficulties (divorce, death or illness of a family member); youthful indiscretion, job conflict, extreme financial hardship, or other circumstances beyond the student’s control);

-• If the student who was on Suspension does not have an extenuating circumstance on which to base the appeal, she/he must successfully complete a semester passing a minimum of 6 credit hours without the benefit of federal aid and must have earned a 2.00 cumulative gpa;
+• If the student who was on DISQUALIFICATION does not have an extenuating circumstance on which to base the appeal, she/he shall successfully complete a semester passing a minimum of 6 credit hours without the benefit of federal aid and shall have earned a 2.00 cumulative gpa;

-Specific documentation must be submitted to support the appeal.
+Specific documentation shall be submitted to support the appeal.
 Submission of an appeal does not guarantee approval and reinstatement of financial aid eligibility.

 • Denied: The student’s appeal may be denied due to insufficient documentation or incomplete information on the appeal form.
 Student will not be eligible for federal financial aid.

-• Probation on Academic Plan: The student may be placed on probation with an academic success plan that outlines how she/he will continue to progress toward degree completion.
-The academic success plan will be developed between the student, advisor, the financial aid director, and the academic counselor.
+• Probation on Academic Plan: The student may be placed on probation with an academic plan that outlines how she/he will continue to progress toward degree completion.
+The academic plan will be developed between the student, advisor, the financial aid director, and the academic counselor.
 The academic plan may include limitations on number of credits allowed for enrollment per term, expected semester GPA requirements, expected percentage of credits completed each term; and/or other criteria with the specific goal of successfully moving the student toward completion of degree requirements.
-A student who is placed on financial aid probation will continue to qualify for federal financial aid if she/he meets all other federal financial aid requirements and continues to meet the requirements of the academic success plan.
-If needed, the academic success plan may be revised through another appeal process.
-If the appeal is denied, the student may request a review by the Dean of Student Services whose decision will be final.
+A student who is placed on financial aid probation will continue to qualify for federal financial aid if she/he meets all other federal financial aid requirements and continues to meet the requirements of the academic plan.
+If needed, the academic plan may be revised through another appeal process.
+If the appeal is denied, the student may request a review by the Vice President of Operations whose decision will be final.

 Return of Title IV Funds (Federal Financial Aid) Policy